stevana/pipelining-with-disruptor/README.md

 I believe the way we write programs for multi processors, i.e. multiple computers each with multiple CPUs, can be improved upon.
-Instead of focusing on the pitfalls of the current mainstream approaches to these problems, let's have a look at what to me seems like the most promising ways forward.
+Instead of focusing on the pitfalls of the current mainstream approaches to these problems, let's have a look at what to me seems like the most promising way forward.

 Jim Gray gave a great explaination of dataflow programming in this Turing Award Recipient [interview](https://www.youtube.com/watch?v=U3eo49nVxcA&t=1949s).
-He uses props to make his point, which makes it difficult to summaries in text here.
+He uses props to make his point, which makes it a bit difficult to summaries in text here.
 I highly recommend watching the video clip, the relevant part is only 3 minutes long.

 The key point is exactly that of pipelining.
 Each stage is running on a CPU/core, this program is completely sequential, but by connecting several